 If you are using plain powdered creatine, always mix with a simple carb.
 If you are using a creatine transport system such as EAS's Phosphogen, simply add water.
 More and more supplement companies are now offering creatine delivery systems.

 These systems are meant to increase the absorption rate of creatine into your muscles.
 Companies such as EAS (Phosphagen HP), Muscle-Tech (Cell-Tech) offer such systems.
 These companies basically add a whack of dextrose to their creatine mixture.
 Other companies will add other ingredients such as glutamine but the main purpose of these products is to transport more creatine into your muscles using a simple carb (such as dextrose).

 It's best that you take your creatine on an empty stomach with a simple carb (such as a carb drink or dextrose).
 By taking your creatine with a simple carb on an empty stomach, you increase the absorption rate.

 Lately, however, I've been using the newest creatine transport systems and I am amazed at the results.
+These products don't require a loading phase and cut down on the creatine bloat and nauseau.
 I'll be talking about these products a little later.

 Alright, lets find out when to take your creatine for the best results - Click here.